 As a graduate of the program, you’ll acquire the credentials needed to begin a career in the fields of translation, audiovisual translation and editing.
+Also, you can specialize in the Creative Industries and dynamically enter the world of audiovisual translation, gaming localization or translation for museums or advertising companies.
 You can reasonably expect to be employed as a freelance or in-house translator in translation agencies, multinational companies, law firms both in the public and private sector.
 Also, you can pursue a career in audiovisual companies and the media industry as well as in publishing houses.
 You can also participate in all EU calls for translation personnel (through EPSO).

 Career paths in audiovisual translation in industry-leading multinational companies such as DELUXE LOCALIZATION.

 You will need to complete a total of 11 courses plus a Thesis to earn the Master of Arts in Translation [MAT] or a Master of Arts in Translation with a specialization in the Creative Industries.
 The duration of the program is 12 months (full-time) or 16 months (part-time).
 An academic year includes two semesters, each semester running for 15 weeks.
 Successful completion of the MAT program requires a total of 36 credits: Core Curriculum (33 credits / 11 courses) and Thesis (3 credits).
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 - able to successfully translate texts of different genres, taking into consideration major theoretical issues involved in the process of translation;